wt/rfc_tcp_without_handshaking/README.md

 one day looking through her feed on Facebook.
 She looked up and seemed very delighted with herself when she told me this:

-> We should moved everything on TCP to UDP because of COVID-19.
+> We should move everything on TCP to UDP because of COVID-19.

 "What?"
 I said.